opencv/opencv/doc/tutorials/core/how_to_use_OpenCV_parallel_for_new/how_to_use_OpenCV_parallel_for_new.markdown

 To set the number of threads, you can use: @ref cv::setNumThreads.
 You can also specify the number of splitting using the nstripes parameter in @ref cv::parallel_for_.
 For instance, if your processor has 4 threads, setting `cv::setNumThreads(2)` or setting `nstripes=2` should be the same as by default it will use all the processor threads available but will split the workload only on two threads.

-@note C++ 11 standard allows to simplify the parallel implementation by get rid of the `ParallelMandelbrot` class and replacing it with lambda expression:
+@note C++ 11 standard allows to simplify the parallel implementation by get rid of the `parallelConvolution` class and replacing it with lambda expression:

 @snippet how_to_use_OpenCV_parallel_for_new.cpp convolution-parallel-cxx11